 DIEP Flap Surgery is considered to be a type of breast reconstruction and not necessarily cosmetic surgery.
-Blood vessels and skin are removed from the lower abdomen and transferred to the chest to reconstruct a breast after a mastectomy.
+Our surgeons remove blood vessels and skin from a patient’s lower abdomen and transfer it to the chest in order to reconstruct a breast after a mastectomy.

 The Deep Inferior Epigastric Perforator (DIEP) flap is the procedure of choice for breast reconstruction using the patient’s own tissue.
-Despite its versatility and excellent cosmetic results, the DIEP flap may not be ideal in patients with history of abdominoplasty (tummy tuck) or abdominal hernia repair.
+Despite its versatility and excellent cosmetic results, the DIEP flap may not be ideal in patients with history of a tummy tuck or abdominal hernia repair.
 Also very thin patients may not qualify.
-For these patients alternative flaps must be considered.
-One of the more attractive techniques is the Profunda Artery Perforator (PAP) flap, which uses the fat located in the back on the thigh.
-This technique provides exceptional amounts of fat for breast reconstruction, even in the extremely thin, for an excellent breast shape.
-The scar is very easily hidden and barely noticeable.
-Additionally, patients undergoing this procedure end with thinner thighs, often considered a very attractive feature.
+Other reconstruction techniques will be recommended for patients who do not qualify.

 The average length of stay following Deep Inferior Epigastric Perforator (DIEP) flap breast reconstruction is two days, due to the fact that no rib or abdominal muscles are taken during the procedure.
 Moreover, some patients require little or no narcotics to treat their postoperative pain.
 This much shorter length of possible stay is significantly advantageous for the patients, decreasing the risk of hospital-acquired infections or other issues associated with prolonged hospital stays.